bbauska/UofM-Intro-HTML5/README.md

 </p>

 Absolute versus relative links.
 When would you use absolute links versus when would you use relative links?
-With absolute links, you&apos;'re basically saying, I am not in charge of this page, somebody else is.
-If you&apos;'re linking to somebody else&apos;'s page, absolutely use the absolute link with the full reference in there.
-For relative is when you&apos;'re developing your own site.
-And it&apos;'s really helpful to use relative links instead of absolute, so that way if you move your page to a different server, or you move it into a different folder, you don&apos;'t need to rename everything.
-And so those are some of the benefits to using local links, is just the idea that you don&apos;'t need to update as much.
+With absolute links, you&apos;re basically saying, I am not in charge of this page, somebody else is.
+If you&apos;re linking to somebody else&apos;s page, absolutely use the absolute link with the full reference in there.
+For relative is when you&apos;re developing your own site.
+And it&apos;s really helpful to use relative links instead of absolute, so that way if you move your page to a different server, or you move it into a different folder, you don&apos;t need to rename everything.
+And so those are some of the benefits to using local links, is just the idea that you don&apos;t need to update as much.

-Now, one of the things that you need to make sure that you never do is have a link that includes some sort of file structure, we&apos;'ll call it.
+Now, one of the things that you need to make sure that you never do is have a link that includes some sort of file structure, we&apos;ll call it.
 So check your links.
 Make sure that it never says, &apos;"C:page&apos;" or &apos;"MyDocumentsPage&apos;" or anything that is very specific to your computer.
-The reason that you don&apos;'t wanna do that is, If you put your page out on the web.
-If you&apos;'re done you&apos;'ve put it up on a server or a hosting and you want other people to click.
-Well, it doesn&apos;'t make sense that they would be able to access pages that are on your computer.
+The reason that you don&apos;t wanna do that is, If you put your page out on the web.
+If you&apos;re done you&apos;ve put it up on a server or a hosting and you want other people to click.
+Well, it doesn&apos;t make sense that they would be able to access pages that are on your computer.
 So never ever have a reference that includes something local to your machine.
 All right?